AltSysrq/avalanche/platform-native/THREADS.md

     }
   ```
   or wrapping the interruption in another exception something else
-  (unknowingly) "handles" to ruin the whole concept.
+  (unknowingly) "handles" to ruin the whole concept of interruption.

 - Accidentally returning from a function without waiting for spawned strands
   results in an exception.
+This both makes strand lifetime management explicit,

-- Interrupting a strand not prepared for being interrupted results in an
+  makes leaks much less likely, and prevents libraries from introducing
-  exception propagating out.
+  additional background strands behind the caller's back.

-There are, of course, still ways of continuing a thread after interruption,
+There are, of course, still ways of continuing a strand after cancellation,
 simply by not doing any interruptable things.
 Infinite loops, long stretches of
 numeric computation, or calling into native code are easy examples of
 accomplishing this.
 However, there is no general way to cause termination more